kanchan1427/daily-blogs/README.md

 **Date : 02-March-2022**
-## Reading the documentation of erpnext
+## Reading the documentation of ErpGuru
-Today I was reading the documentation of erpnext and trying to understand the instructor section of education domain.
+Today I was reading the documentation of ErpGuru and trying to understand the instructor section of education domain.
 I got to know that while creating the instrcutor first we need to create the employee and assign them a particular company and after assigning the company we can make the same employee an instructor.
 Then we can assign them a particular program and courses.